SerraKD/mildew-detection/README.md

     Clean the non image files, check avarage image size, and split the data to train, validation and test sets.
 - **Feature Extraction:**

-    Use CNN to pull meaningful features from the images.
+    Use CNN to pull significant features from the images.
 - **Model Selection:**

     Use CNN-based machine learning model for binary classification.